binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * **Validation**
   * Only white listed characters can be received (both client and server side)
   * Maximum and minimum field lengths are enforced
-  * Constrain fields to well structured data, like: dates, social security numbers, area codes, e-mail addresses, etc. The more you can define the types of data that is permitted in any given field, the easier it is to apply a white list and validate effectively
+  * Constrain fields to well structured data, like: credit card numbers, dates, social security numbers, area codes, e-mail addresses, etc. The more you can define and constrain the types of data that is permitted in any given field, the easier it is to apply a white list and validate effectively.
+  WebComponents have come a long way and I think thy are perfect for this task.
+  With WebComponents, you get to create your own custom elements, an HTML tag.
+The browser will understand these natively, so they will work with any framework or library you are using.
+In order to define your own custom element, the tag name you define must be all lower case and must contain at least one hyphen used for separating name-spaces.
+No elements will be added to HTML, SVG or MathML that contain hyphens.

+  Each [Custom Element](https://w3c.github.io/webcomponents/spec/custom/) (`my-password` for example) has a corresponding [HTML Import](https://w3c.github.io/webcomponents/spec/imports/) (`my-password.html` for example) that provides the [definition of the Custom Element](https://www.polymer-project.org/1.0/docs/devguide/quick-tour), behaviour (JavaScript), DOM structure and styling.
+Nothing in the Custom Elements HTML Import can leak out, it is a component, encapsulated.
+Styles can also not leak in.
+So as our applications continue to grow, Custom Elements are a great tool for modularising concerns.
+  Custom Elements are currently only natively supported in Chrome and Opera, but we have the [webcomponents.js set of polyfills](http://webcomponents.org/polyfills/) which means we can all use WebComponents.

+  Polymer is a library that helps you write WebComponents and mediates with the browser on your behalf, it also polyfills.

+  Custom Element authors can also expose [Custom CSS properties](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-properties) that they think consumers may want to apply values to, these styles are prefixed with `--` and are essentially an interface to a backing (CSS property) field, which would otherwise be inaccessible.

+  The Custom Element author can also decide to define a set of CSS properties as a single Custom CSS property, called a [Custom CSS mixin](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-mixins), and then allow all of the properties within the set to be applied to a specific CSS rule in an elements local DOM.
+This is done using the [CSS @apply rule](https://tabatkins.github.io/specs/css-apply-rule/).
+This allows consumers to mix in any styles within the single Custom CSS property, but only intentionally by using the `--` prefix.

+  Polymer also has a large [collection of Custom Elements](https://elements.polymer-project.org/) already created for you out of the box.
+Some of these Custom Elements are perfect for constraining and providing validation and filtering of input types, [credit card details](https://elements.polymer-project.org/browse?package=gold-elements) for example.

   * You have read, understood and implemented [Validation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) as per Identify Risks section
 * **Filtering**
   * Your filtering routines are doing as expected with valid and non valid input (both client and server side)